superelitist/OnlineEventsRedux/readme.md

 Here's where it gets interesting.
 The INI file has a lot of values.
 The defaults are what I settled on to provide balanced, fun gameplay.
 With few exceptions, you can set them to whatever you want- but extreme values may very well break the game.
 I will try to elaborate below.
 Bonus: I literally copied the OnlineEvents.ini.
 If you want to reset to defaults, you can just copy the following section back in.
 ```
 [OPTIONS]
+; Set to true to omit the notification at game start.
+load_without_notification=false
 ; Set to false to turn beeps off.
 play_notification_beeps=true
 ; Set to true to use plain circles instead of descriptive blips.